Penn Medicine Complex

 The initial phase, the Perelman Center for Advanced Medicine provides a stepping stone for future development by creating a prominent, central atrium and public plaza, and by maintaining low elevations of clinical floor plates in order to mitigate site congestion as future expansion takes place.
 Sight lines throughout the atrium orient visitors, while public areas and some clinical spaces and offices are placed along the building perimeter to maximize natural lighting and outward views for visitors and staff.
 Exceptions are made for rooms that need privacy and carefully controlled light—examination rooms, labs, and operating rooms—which are placed in the center of the floor plates.
 As the main teaching hospital for the University of Pennsylvania, students, faculty, and researchers use and occupy the development in addition to staff, patients, visitors, and the public.

-During construction of the Perelman Center for Advanced Medicine, Viñoly was retained for a 14-story extension, the Smilow Center for Translational Research.
+During construction of the Perelman Center for Advanced Medicine, Rafael Viñoly Architects was retained for a 14-story extension, the Smilow Center for Translational Research.
 The new building unites research and clinical functions under one roof.
 Separated from the clinical floors by an interstitial mechanical level, seven stories of laboratory research and support spaces constitute the facility’s new programming.

 The Jordan Medical Education Center began with the idea that medical education and medical practice should be intrinsically linked, both philosophically and physically.
 To achieve this, the design called for relocating the existing University of Pennsylvania School of Medicine facilities to join them with the Smilow Center for Translation Research, resulting in the nation’s first medical education space to be fully integrated into an active clinical and research facility.
 The Jordan Center is equipped with state-of-the-art technology that promotes team-based learning and connects students and their research with the wider medical world.

 Overlooking the skyline, the most recently completed South Tower rises from the south side of the Perelman Center for Advanced Medicine to provide an additional seven levels of faculty offices, laboratories, conference rooms, multipurpose rooms, and collaborative spaces.
-The tower is connected by new bridges at the Smilow Center for Translational Research.
+The tower is connected by new bridges to the Smilow Center for Translational Research.
 The first five levels provide space for faculty offices and a cGMP lab for the production of vaccines, while other program elements occupy the upper two.